amine-elyagouby/PFE_RecommderSystems/README.md

 ## Authors

-This project was presented by:
+This project was realised by:

 - El Yagouby Mohamed Amine
 - Taghzouti Othmane